andrewmcodes/andrewm.codes/src/_posts/blog/adding-webmentions-to-a-bridgetown-site.md

   - tutorials
 ---

-Someone replied to one of my posts recently, and it showed up right underneath it:
+Andrea Fomera [replied to one of my posts recently](https://bsky.app/profile/afomera.dev/post/3mvbzefpqzs2t), and it showed up right underneath it:

 ![A webmention reply rendered under one of my posts](<%= imagekit_url 'posts/adding-webmentions-to-a-bridgetown-site/webmention-example.png', :medium %>)

 > good to see you blerging again

 No comment system.
 No third-party embed.
-No JavaScript widget phoning home from the corner of the page.
-Andrea wrote that reply somewhere else entirely, and it landed on my site as plain text that now lives in my Git repo.
+No JavaScript widget loading in the corner of the page.
+Andrea wrote that reply somewhere else entirely, and it landed on my site as plain text that now lives in [my Git repo](https://github.com/andrewmcodes/andrewm.codes).

 That's a webmention, and I finally set them up on this site.